Bretherton: Transport

 The Liverpool and Preston turnpike road of 1771, now the A59, and a branch of the Leeds and Liverpool Canal cross the west of the township.
 The Lancashire and Yorkshire Railway's Liverpool, Ormskirk and Preston Railway line passes through the north east of Bretherton but the nearest station is at Croston to the south east.

 There are four minor roads in Bretherton village, North Road (B5248), South Road, Pompian Brow and Marl Cop.

+There is only 1 bus service in Bretherton itself, the 112 bus between Croston, Leyland and Preston, running hourly from Holmeswood Coaches.

+Services 2, 2A and X2 to Tarleton then Ormskirk, Southport and Liverpool run hourly from Toll Bar (A59) each except service X2 which runs hourly to Liverpool but half hourly to Southport.

 Landmarks

 There are several listed buildings in Bretherton including several farmhouses and St John's Church.

-The manor house, Bank Hall, a Grade II* Listed Jacobean mansion from 1608 is nearly derelict.
-It was an unsuccessful contestant on the BBC 'Restoration' series in 2003.
-The building continues to deteriorate but planning permission was granted in 2011 for its restoration and conversion to a visitor centre and housing.
+The manor house, Bank Hall, a Grade II* Listed Jacobean mansion from 1608 became derelict in 1972.
+A local group of campaigners the Bank Hall Action Group, formed in 1995 to “Save Bank Hall”.
+It was a contestant on the BBC 'Restoration' series in 2003.
+The building continued to deteriorate but planning permission was granted in 2011 for its restoration and conversion to a visitor centre and housing.
+Work began on restoring the house in 2017 and was completed in 2021.
+The visitor centre opened to the public in December 2022.
+Volunteer work still continues to restore the gardens including its walls and buildings.

 Bank Hall Barn a Grade II Listed Elizabethan tithe barn was restored and converted into housing in 2004.

 Carr House, built in 1613 was home to the Stone family and is associated with Jeremiah Horrocks who observed the transit of Venus, it was later used as a doll museum.
 Bank Mill, a Grade II Listed building, is a brick built and rendered, white painted windmill which has lost its sails.
 It was built in 1741 and has been converted to a house.